peterbourgon/prometheus-aggregator/README.md

 prometheus-aggregator will log an error, the client won't know about it.
 This is a good idea for production but maybe for dev you want to pass the `-strict` flag, which means if a client sends bad data it gets disconnected!!
 Harsh!!

+## UDP

+You can specify a socket write address as e.g. `udp://127.0.0.1:8191` and then you can emit UDP observations!
+The same rules apply, one metric per datagram.
+The `-strict` flag has no meaning in this mode as UDP is connectionless.